hazelcast/hazelcast/hazelcast-documentation/src/ExecutionCancellation.md

 }
 ```

+#### Example Method to Execute and Cancel the Task

-The Fibanacci callable class above calculates the Fibonacci number for a given number.
-In the `calculate` method, we check if the current thread is interrupted so that the code can respond to cancellations once the execution is started.
-The `fib()` method below submits the Fibonacci calculation task for number 'n' and waits a maximum of 3 seconds for the result.
+The `fib()` method below submits the Fibonacci calculation task above for number 'n' and waits a maximum of 3 seconds for the result.
 If the execution does not completed in 3 seconds, `future.get()` will throw a `TimeoutException` and upon catching it, we cancel the execution, saving some CPU cycles.

 ```java
 long fib( int n ) throws Exception {